-The MWRD’s countywide Stormwater Management Program’s mission is to provide Cook County with effective rules, regulations and capital improvement projects that will reduce the potential for stormwater damage to life, public health, safety, property and the environment.
+MWRD’s Stormwater Management Program’s mission is to provide support for communities to undertake capital improvement projects that reduce the potential for stormwater damages to life, public health, safety, property and the environment.

-The Stormwater Management Program’s detailed watershed plans identified and prioritized “regional” stormwater projects for each of the six watersheds based on a benefit to cost ratio.
+The Stormwater Management's Detailed Watershed Plans (DWP) identify and prioritize regional stormwater projects for each of the six watersheds based on a benefit-cost analysis.
 Projects were identified into two categories:

 - Streambank stabilization projects address critical active streambank erosion threatening public safety, structures and/or infrastructure.

 - Flood control projects address regional overbank flooding through traditional measures such as stormwater detention reservoirs, levees and conveyance improvements.

 The Watershed-Based Plans (WBP) are a supplement to Stormwater Management's DWP.
 The WBP focuses on water quality and was prepared by Metropolitan Planning Council.

 Stormwater Annual Reports

 2017 Consent Decree Annual Report

 2015 Consent Decree Annual Report